yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SINUS154-DSL-BASIC-SE.rst

 Since Linux 2.6.19.2 for AR7, the kernel runs, Ethernet works (with minor problems), WLAN works (with free ACX111 driver).

+With current OpenWrt (Linux 2.6.22.4), the serial console no longer works: all keys behave like the enter key.

-Nevertheless this is still work in progress...
+So this is still work in progress...